genesiscommunitysuccess/docs/versioned_docs/version-2022.3/00_fuse/03_features/05_charts.md

 <TabItem value="column" label="Column" >

 :::tip
-With column charts you could compare values for different categories or compare value changes over a period of time for a single category.
-For column charts, the numerical axis must start at zero.
-Our eyes are very sensitive to the height of columns, and we can draw inaccurate conclusions when those bars are truncated.
+Column charts are useful to compare values for different categories.
+For these, the numerical axis must start at zero.
+Our eyes are sensitive to the height of columns, and we could draw inaccurate conclusions as a result.
 :::
 <zero-card style={{backgroundColor: "#101628", padding: "4px"}}>
 <h4 style={{color: "white", paddingTop: "10px", paddingLeft: "10px" }}><b>Column Chart</b></h4>